oracle-samples/db-sample-schemas/README.md

 ## Contributing

-Due to widespread dependence on these sample schemas, pull requests are carefully reviewed and not easily accepted.
-For bugs and enhancement requests, please file a GitHub issue.
-When filing an issue, please remember that the more detailed the report is, the faster it can be addressed.
-If you think that you have found a security vulnerability, do not raise a GitHub issue and follow the instructions in our [security guide](./SECURITY.md).
+This project is not accepting external contributions at this time.
+For bugs or enhancement requests, please file a GitHub issue unless it’s security related.
+When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
+If you think you’ve found a security vulnerability, do not raise a GitHub issue and follow the instructions in our [security policy](./SECURITY.md).

 ## Security